Hoppin’ John Recipe: Southern-Style Black-Eyed Peas

 - 1/2 pound bacon or ham hock cut into small pieces

 - 2 teaspoons bacon drippings

 - 2 cups (16 oz) heirloom fresh black-eyed peas

 - 4 cups water or chicken stock add more water if needed

 - scallions for garnish

-Once peas are done, remove ham hock and pull any meat off the bone and place the meat into the collards if you're serving with collards (which I highly suggest).
+- Once the peas are done, remove the ham hock and pull any meat off the bone and place the meat into the collards if you're serving with collards (which I highly suggest).
 Adjust seasonings and top with scallions.
 Serve over rice.